awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
-+ If you're creating an add\-on that uses a Kubernetes service account and IAM role, then you need to have an AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
-To determine whether you have one for your cluster, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 ## Creating an add\-on<a name="creating-an-add-on"></a>